Omega-3s for Cats

 No doubt you’ve heard of Omega-3 fatty acids, Omega-6 fatty acids, and essential fatty acids.
 But did you know that they are essential for cats, too?

 The term “essential” means that the animal cannot synthesize the nutrient within its body, but must obtain it in the diet.
-For example, humans and dogs can make Vitamin A out of beta-carotene, but cats must consume Vitamin A directly from their food.
+For example, humans and dogs can make Vitamin A out of beta-carotene, and taurine from other amino acids, but cats must consume Vitamin A and taurine directly from their food.
 Among fatty acids, arachidonic acid is essential for cats but not for dogs; while Omega-3s and Omega-6s are essential for both.

 Omega-3s generally are anti-inflammatory, while the kind of Omega-6s that are found in vegetable and plant oils and most animal fats, Omega-6s (the most common in both human and pet diets), can actually promote and increase inflammation.